Smith apologizes for offensive video

-LONDON Double Olympic silver medalist Louis Smith has apologized for a leaked video in which he and fellow gymnast Luke Carson appeared to mock Islam.
+LONDON (Reuters) - Double Olympic silver medalist Louis Smith has apologized for a leaked video in which he and fellow gymnast Luke Carson appeared to mock Islam.

 "I am not defending myself, what I did was wrong," the Briton said on his Twitter page (@louissmith1989).
 "I want to say sorry for the deep offense I have caused and to my family who have also been affected by my thoughtless actions.